Anisha7/Trie-Autocomplete-Scrabble/README.md

 ### Finding words with prefix 'zebra'

+Run the following command:
 `python TestTrie.py zebra`

+You should get this result:
 ```
 Vocabulary size: 235886
 Completions of zebra: zebra, zebraic, zebralike, zebrawood